Facts you should know about infertility

 - Excessive physical or emotional stress that results in amenorrhea (absent periods).

 Some health problems also increase the risk of infertility.
-So, women should talk to a health care provider if they have-
+So, couples with the following signs or symptoms should not delay seeing their health care provider when they are trying to become pregnant:

 It is a good idea for any woman and her partner to talk to a health care provider before trying to get pregnant.
 They can help you get your body ready for a healthy baby, and can also answer questions on fertility and give tips on conceiving.

 How will doctors find out if a woman and her partner have fertility problems?

 Doctors will begin by collecting a medical and sexual history from both partners.
 The initial evaluation usually includes a semen analysis, a tubal evaluation, and ovarian reserve testing.

 Infertility can be treated with medicine, surgery, intrauterine insemination, or assisted reproductive technology.

 Often, medication and intrauterine insemination are used at the same time.
 Doctors recommend specific treatments for infertility on the basis of